 Mozambique has been battered by years of conflict, colonial rule and famine.
 More than half the population of Mozambique still lives in absolute poverty and the country is one of the poorest in the world.
 The disease pattern in the country is strongly related to poverty issues and malnutrition, with life expectancy at 51 years in 2015.
 Currently, 1.7 million of Mozambique’s 20 million people are living with HIV.
-Without effective health behavior change interventions, life expectancy is expected to fall to 35.9 by 2010.

 PSI/Mozambique was established in 1994 to assist the Ministry of Health scale up HIV prevention.
-For example, PSI/Mozambique offers technical and managerial support to the MOH in voluntary counseling testing and preventing mother to child transmission services, PSI/Mozambique added malaria prevention to its portfolio in 2000 and a safe water program in 2004 and launched its family planning franchise in 2014.
+PSI/Mozambique added malaria prevention to its portfolio in 2000, introduced a safe water program in 2004 and launched its family planning franchise in 2014.

-PSI/Mozambique’s memorandum of understanding with the Ministry of Interior and with many other NGOs help to expand the reach of communications campaigns and product distribution to those most vulnerable, particularly in rural areas with weak commercial infrastructure.
+PSI/Mozambique’s memorandum of understanding with the Ministry of Interior and with many other NGOs help to expand the reach of communications campaigns and product distribution to priority populations , particularly in rural areas with weak commercial infrastructure.

 PSI/Mozambique has promoted and sold the Jeito condom in the Mozambican market since 1994.
-As the first condom brand in Mozambique, Jeito quickly become synonymous with “condom.”
+As the first condom brand in Mozambique, Jeito quickly became synonymous with ‘condom’.
 Over time, the condom market in Mozambique matured considerably, and Jeito now faces competition from several other brands.

-In response to these changes and based on consumer research findings, PSI/Mozambique repositioned Jeito in 2012.
-The new Jeito family is composed of: J1-J2-J3-J4.
+In response to these changes and based on consumer research findings, PSI/Mozambique repositioned the Jeito brand in 2012.
+The new Jeito family is composed of: J1, J2, J3, J4, and J5.
 Learn about the savvy approach they took to regain market share and increase condom use.
 Jeito’s popularity, volumes, and positioning as a ‘cool’ brand continues to play a vital role in ensuring condom access and reinforcing correct, consistent usage messages to compliment the public sector efforts.

-Certeza is promoted through mass media and community theater, sold at a subsidized price in markets and distributed in emergency situations (e.g., cholera outbreaks and floods).
-PSI/Mozambique also partners with local and international NGOs to train home-based care workers in diarrheal disease prevention.
-More than 8,000 workers have been trained to date.
+Certeza is sold at a subsidized price in markets and distributed in emergency situations (e.g., cholera outbreaks and floods).
+PSI/Mozambique also partners with local and international NGOs to distribute Certeza and provide PSI’s water, sanitation and hygiene (WASH) messaging.